liranmatcu/Docker_Security_Labs/ciphers/local_data/certs/readme.txt

-To store generated files from contain instance.
+Store generated files such as certificates from this contain instance.